owz00/RobzRealismScripts/README.md

 - Now that the main script has generated  the required csv files you can edit them and run changeBreedName exe.
 - You can also run the chartValues script which uses the function csv files to chart new mp values for each bread and squad
-- -- you must place the function csv files in the same file as all the other generated files and scripts
+- -- you must place the 'function' csv files in the same file as all the other generated files and scripts

 Step 6